BIGUSER13/AdvancedPROG2/README.md

 ALTER ROLE [Your User] SET timezone TO 'UTC';
 ```
 ## Connecting to the Database in Golang
-Use the provided Golang script to connect to your PostgreSQL database.
-Ensure you have the required dependencies installed.
+Utilize the provided Golang script to establish a connection to the PostgreSQL database, ensuring the necessary dependencies are installed.
-package main

 import (
 	"database/sql"